 We try very hard to make sure we include every culture we can in our historical learning with students.
 Canada is a mosaic of cultures and it is this combined identity that makes us stronger.
 We are woven together and all contribute to the Canada we know today.

-Unfortunately most textbooks wash over the lesser know cultural stories that are part of the bigger events.
+Unfortunately, most textbooks wash over the lesser-known cultural stories that are part of the bigger events.
 These are the people we seek out and help our students learn about.
 This is partly because our students can identify with these different cultural groups and partly because these unsung historical heroes are why Canada is so unique.

 Immigration to Canada After Confederation examines the different people who came to Canada (and the different ways they got here) during the Third Wave.
-Students will create timelines experience life on a steam ship through an engaging role-playing lesson about the journey across the Atlantic.
-It finishes with their time at Grosse Île (Canada’s first quarantine station) where students will use some of the comprehension skills.
+Students will create timelines.
+It finishes with their time at Grosse Île (Canada’s first quarantine station) where students will use comprehension skills.

 Canadians in War: How War Changes Us.
-This package features four different types of writing formats to teach about four very different people and their experiences during wars of which Canada has been a part.
+This package features four different types of writing formats to teach about four very different people and their experiences during wars in which Canada has been involved.
 One is a story about a woman who wants to be a pilot during World War Two.
 Another is the diary entries of a Sikh Canadian serving on the front.
-The classified files of how Chinese Canadians served as spies during the war are included along with articles about a Ukrainian internment camp, Indigenous People who served in the War of 1812 and a letter from a son to his father serving in war.
+The classified files of how Chinese Canadians served as spies during the war are included along with articles about a Ukrainian internment camp, Indigenous People who served in the War of 1812 and a letter from a son to his father serving at the front.